GEO2099 : Economic Geography

 Assessment Rationale And Relationship

-The final research essay tests students broad understanding of the key concepts introduced in the module while offering flexibility for innovative responses through research.
+The research essay asks students to draw on their cumulative knowledge and understanding of the key concepts, theories and materials introduced in the module while offering flexibility for innovative responses through research.

 Reading Lists